Monday, December 24, 2012

 6. In general, as I look at the past photos of my home, I see that I have lightened the load of thinking that everything that comes into my life, by means other than my choice, does NOT have to stay in my life...or home.
 I have begun to look at purchasing ANYTHING with a different mindset.
 I continue to struggle with lightening the load even more.
 Time is the main factor in this.
 Sorting is the process.
 Things need different categories, you know the drill... sell, donate, give away, keep.
 Sometimes I think it is easier to just bring in a dumpster like the ones they use when you get a new roof and grab a snow shovel and open a window, start scooping and chuck it all out.
 YES I AM EXAGGERATING... yet, you get my point.

 7. There are many more specifics regarding changes about which items have been used, displayed, or stored within my environment, but the conclusion is... at this stage of my life, less is more.
 I am utterly and completely comfortable in other people's homes that have lots of furniture and knick-knacks (chatchkies), or paper build up (I will never be free from that myself!), or an untidy cluttered (yet clean) atmosphere.
 I am absolutely and completely 100% comfortable with that at other people's homes....just not mine...because to me it represents my own expectations with myself and what I want to accomplish for my life.
-My family and friends all live somewhere in the middle between an episode of hoarders vs. a sterile stainless steel surfaced, temperature controlled, air filtered bubble.
+My family and friends all live somewhere in the middle between an episode of hoarders vs. a sterile surfaced, temperature controlled, air filtered bubble.
 I don't know anyone personally at either extreme end of that scale.
-I understand that I could never be comfortable anywhere that is a minimalist-type home, be it my own home or someone else's.
+I understand that I could never be comfortable anywhere that is an ultra minimalist-type home, be it my own home or someone else's.
 I could never live that way nor could I feel comfortable and cozy to sit for 5 minutes at a home that does live that way.
-You know the kind... where there are no pictures anywhere, no mail or bills sitting about, nothing on the front of the refrigerator, or blanket tossed over the end of the couch, or dishes waiting to be washed, or laundry waiting to be done, or dust to write your name along side a smiley face in, or..... you get the idea, right?
+You know the kind... where there are no pictures anywhere, no mail or bills sitting about needing attention, no kid art gracing the front of the refrigerator or displayed proudly somewhere prominently, or blanket tossed over the end of the couch, or a dish or two waiting to be washed or popped into the dishwasher after Sunday brunch, or laundry waiting to be done, or at least a trace of dust somewhere near the wood burning fireplace to write your name in along side a smiley face, or..... you get the idea, right?